tertsdiepraam/thesis/implicit_elaboration.md

     elab (Catch m1 m2 k) = hup (handle hThrow) m1 >>= (maybe (m2 >>= k) k)
 ```

+- What's interesting in particular is how to simplify this whole thing to do
+  just what we need, but not be more general and even give us some nice things.

 ## Questions

 - How should the lambda resolve?